All Products

 • Grayscale testing: Assume your domain name is www.example.com.
 To support business growth, you have released a new service with the IP address 1.1.X.X.
 Before a full release, you want to perform grayscale testing on traffic from China Telecom_Shanghai for a specific app version number.
 For this traffic, domain name resolution requests for www.example.com must return 1.1.X.X.

 • Traffic rerouting: Assume an automotive company's service domain name is www.example.com.
-The company wants the DNS resolution process to return the IP addresses of servers in different regions based on specific business logic.
-For example, different service IP addresses can be returned based on a car's home region.
+The company wants to return the IP addresses of servers in different regions based on specific business logic.
+For example, you can return different service IP addresses based on a car's home region.
 If a car's home region is Guangzhou, DNS query requests for www.example.com from that car must return the IP address of a server in Guangzhou.

 Workflow